I want to share with you some insight on how I am working with fonts. This post also includes my favorite programs, tools and ordinary routines.

 That’s where these guys come into play…

-That’s Astropad running on ipad Pro + Apple Pencil and what that does is it allows to take control of Adobe Illustrator from your Ipad (and yes I did get the gold rose edition).
+That’s Astropad running on ipad Pro + Apple Pencil and what that does is it allows to take control of Adobe Illustrator from your Ipad.
 I used to work with wacom tablet but after hearing some many good reviews after Apple Pencil I decided to give it try and I have to confess; the grip, the flow, the precision is really something else.

 So after turning my ipad on a tablet now I can draw in Adobe straight from my ipad.
 And that’s where the fun part begins…